oomph-lib/oomph-lib/CONTRIBUTING.md

 To manage our hooks, we use the [`pre-commit`](https://pre-commit.com/) framework.
 If you're curious, you can find the specification for these hooks in [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
-The hooks will be run automatically when you run `git commit` (see Step 4 of [The steps in detail](#the-steps-in-detail)) and only the files that you have staged for the commit will be affected.
+The hooks will be run automatically when you run `git commit` (i.e. at Step 4 of [The steps in detail](#the-steps-in-detail)) and only the files that you have staged for the commit will be affected.
 If any changes are made by one of these pre-commit hooks, your commit will fail to complete, providing you with the opportunity to